 3. Light Colored Flooring

 When most people consider a wood floor, they’re usually thinking of something honey colored or darker, maybe with a gloss or sheen.
 But wood floors can take on many different colors and styles.
-This antique oak floor has been sanded down to a smooth finish that lets the true color of the wood show through.
+This antique white oak floor has been sanded down to a smooth finish that lets the true color of the wood show through.
 It has not been given a high gloss top coat, so the floor has a more subtle, muted appearance that can become a backdrop to a light-filled room like this one.